Adam Watt

-Adam Keith Watt (born 10 November 1967) is an Australian former boxer and kickboxer.
-He has studied kickboxing, Seido-kaikan karate, and boxing.
-His nickname was "Lights Out" because of his high level karate and boxing skills, and one punch knock out power.
-He has won many world kickboxing titles, and reached as high as 10th in the highly respected World Boxing Council's & World Boxing Organisation's (W.B.C & WBO) Cruiserweight ratings.
+Adam Watt (born 10 November 1967) is an Australian former boxer and kickboxer.
+He has studied many forms of martial arts, kickboxing, Zen Chi Ryu, Seido-kaikan karate, and boxing.
+Watt became the first non Japanese live-in student of Seidokaikan and the first foreigner to reach the final of the Karate World Cup.
+His nickname was "The Technician" because of his high level karate and boxing skills, and one punch knock out power.
+He has won many world kickboxing titles, and reached the top ten of the highly respected World Boxing Council's and World Boxing Organisation's (W.B.C and WBO) Cruiserweight ratings.
 In 2000, he challenged WBO cruiserweight champion Johnny Nelson for his title.
-Watt holds the notable distinction of being the first athlete to fight for world Karate, kickboxing and boxing titles.
+Watt holds the notable distinction of being the first athlete to fight for world Karate, Kickboxing, Shootboxing and Boxing titles.

+Watt defeated Manson Gibson in Japan to win the World Shootboxing light-heavyweight title.
 Watt won the Australian Cruiserweight title in March 2000 in the ANBF "Fight of the Year" against Victorian Tosca Petridis, and was the first Australian to win the Commonwealth Cruiserweight Boxing title.
 Adam also achieved success in Japan's K-1 Kickboxing tournaments, winning K-1 Oceania, knocking out highly regarded South African Mike Bernardo in 2001 amongst other great victories.

 Arrest and assault and fight for justice

 In September 2008, Watt was arrested for conspiring to import chemical precursors to the drug methamphetamine.
 While Watt was on remand awaiting trial, he was hit from behind with a sandwich toaster inside a pillow case.
 When ambulance officers reached Watt he was clinically dead, but they managed to revive him at the scene.
 The extent of his injuries has not been made public.
 Following the attempt on his life, Adam was held in maximum security conditions and denied urgent medical treatment for nearly one year.
 His condition continued to deteriorate until eventually a brain injury specialist was brought to the jail to examine him.
 A Magistrate later described his untreated injuries as "life-threatening".

+“I would think that blow that we saw on the video, it could have easily have killed him. … he is lucky he is alive, he is badly injured.
+Dr Adler’s report expressly says this is urgent, this is a real worry … I have no faith in the Justice Health system – None at all.”